callmebhawesh/dsa-and-cp/Leetcode/Easy/Readme.md

-# This part contain the Difficulty leve = Easy
+# This part contain the Difficulty level = Easy